 In 1997, computer science students Murtaza Sonaseth and Ravi Wijayaratne were responsible for the technical development of Bibliography Version 6.0.
 That version, with an adjustable, three-frame, single screen, user interface was the first interactively searchable version of the Bibliography and was developed as part of a graduate course in computer-based Information Storage and Retrieval at Texas A&M University.

 Many undergraduate student workers have provided various kinds of assistance on the Bibliography project over the years.
-Perhaps the most significant of these contributions has been made by the long line of students who, beginning in 2004, have carefully produced, checked and processed the majority of the PDF files now linked to the Bibliography.
-I would like to thank the following students for their contributions in this regard (listed alphabetically; current students are asterisked [*]): Sarah Bailey, David Chaszar, Lisa Doty, John Dumont, *Chyla Evert, Victoria Fielding, Sukhtej Gill, *Ritisha Gupta, Shawn Hanrahan, Kevin Henson, Akash Krisna, Franklin Leung, Wilson Lu, John McLemore, Landon Proctor, *Allision Rocha, Chase Smolik, Jessi Sutton.
-Other students have been involved in securing copies of papers for verification of bibliographic data and in managing and organizing the physical literature collection underlying the Bibliography; my thanks to them as well.
+Perhaps the most significant of these contributions was made by a long line of students who, from 2004 to 2018, carefully produced, checked and processed the majority of the PDF files now linked to the Bibliography; those files were produced mostly during the period before PDFs of the historical entomological literature became more widely available and accessible.
+Other students have been involved in securing copies of papers for verification of bibliographic data, building the digital library of the Bibliography from a wide variety of disparate sources, and managing and organizing the physical literature collection that still partially underlays the Bibliography.
+For each of their separate contributions to the Bibliography I would like to thank the following students (listed alphabetically; current students are asterisked [*]): Sadie Arguello, Sarah Bailey, Lauren Bersano, David Chaszar, Lisa Doty, John Dumont, Chyla Evert, Victoria Fielding, Sukhtej Gill, Ritisha Gupta, Shawn Hanrahan, Kevin Henson, Akash Krisna, Franklin Leung, Wilson Lu, John McLemore, Diego Menses, Landon Proctor, Bethany Reyes, Allision Rocha, Chase Smolik, Alex Strawn, and Jessi Sutton.

 Libraries and Librarians